A-Levels Curriculum Guide

 Career and Opportunities Students do chemistry mostly to go on to study Medicine and do research at prestigious universities.
 Along with Engineering these are the best paid science related jobs all over the world.
 Chemical engineers develop novel materials that improve our quality of life and new batteries to fuel our various electrical devices.
 Chemists work for pharmaceutical companies to develop new drugs to cure diseases and help fight bugs that would destroy our crops.
 Molecular biologists want to understand the way living cells operate and study DNA, proteins and their reactions.
 Analytical chemists can be involved in forensic investigations and help keep sports drug free.
 Environmental sciences involve a great deal of chemistry including ways to reduce pollution and the ways our waste can be recycled.

-CHINESE - Block F - Edexcel/Pearson
+CHINESE - Edexcel/Pearson

 Lessons 1.5 hours total per week.